Online entry site: herefordjuniornational.com

 Horned or de-horned animals are eligible for the horned owned breeding show; polled cattle or cattle with scurs are eligible for the polled owned breeding show.
 Horned and polled cow-calf pairs, steers, bred-and- owned bulls and bred-and-owned heifers will show together in their respective shows.
 Scurs, if present, must be loose and not firmly attached to the head; they must not be removed or tampered with.

-EARLY BIRD ONLINE ENTRY FEE IS $40 PER ENTRY, MAIL IN ENTRY FEE IS $60 and must be postmarked by May 1.
+EARLY BIRD ONLINE ENTRY FEE IS $40 PER ENTRY.
 ONLINE ENTRIES processed by June 1 are $60 per head.
 A onetime bedding fee per entry is $60 and this includes bedding for tie outs.
-Mail entries to the Department of Youth Activities, American Hereford Association, P.O.
-Box 014059, Kansas City, MO 64101.

-All cattle must be in place in the barn by 5 p.m., Saturday, July 15 and processed by 6 p.m., Saturday, July 15.
+All cattle must be in place in the barn by 5 p.m., Sunday, July 1.
+All steers must be processed by 3 p.m. on Sunday, July 1.
+All breeding cattle must be processed by 6 p.m. on Sunday, July 1.

 Original registration certificate must be presented at check-in.
 All animals will have tattoos checked unless the original registration paper has been stamped VERIFIED by an AHA staff member.
 Tattoos that are missing, illegible, altered, incorrect and/or in any other way disagree with the official AHA records will be justifiable cause for disqualification of entry.
 Check tattoos well before leaving for the JNHE.

-Entries must meet Kentucky health regulations.
+Entries must meet Nebraska health regulations.
 All animals must have an official health certificate.
-Refer to Kentucky health requirements in the health regulations on this page.
+Refer to Nebraska health requirements in the health regulations section of this page.

 Exhibitor must show his/her own animals.
 Only exhibitors who are in attendance at the JNHE and are physically unable to show the animals due to illness or injury will be excused.
 In the case of extenuating circumstances, the family must come to the NJHA board and AHA Youth Director, in which case, the board of directors and AHA Youth Director have sole discretion as to whether the animal may be shown by a substitute showman.
 Owner may secure another junior member to show his/ her animals if excused or if exhibitor has more than one entry in the same class.
 It is recommended that if you have more than one animal being shown in a class you utilize a fellow junior from your own state to assist.
 No adult or fellow junior may assist exhibitor in showring.